-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of K92 Mining Inc. as at December 31, 2016 and August 31, 2016 and its financial performance and its cash flows for the four month period ended December 31, 2016 and for the year ended August 31, 2016 in accordance with International Financial Reporting Standards.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of K92 Mining Inc. as at December 31, 2017, December 31, 2016, and August 31, 2016 and its financial performance and its cash flows for the year ended December 31, 2017, the four month period ended December 31, 2016, and the year ended August 31, 2016 in accordance with International Financial Reporting Standards.